Archive-WP/WattpadAPIDocumentation/General/Error_Codes.md

 Error Type: `InvalidEndpoint` \
 Message: `API method not found`

-If an invalid endpoint is specified for `https://www.wattpad.com/api/v3/{endpoint}` this error will be returned.
+If an invalid endpoint is specified this error will be returned.

 ### NotFound: